fibo/SQL92-JSON/README.md

 > can stringify a JSON into an SQL and viceversa parse an SQL and serialize it into a JSON

+🚧 **STATUS**: Right now the test suite contains 32 SELECT statements that are serialized into JSON and viceversa parsed back into SQL successfully.
+Adding INSERT and other DMLs statementes as well as DDLs is on the roadmap.

 [Installation](#installation) |
 [API](#api) |
 [Examples](#examples) |